 As described in the introduction, two data collection methods were used for this experiment.
 The data collection method determines the probability (μ{ij}) that farmer $i \in \{1, 2, ..., N_t\}$ is called in day-hour block $j \in \mathcal{J} = 1, ..., 91$.
 The first data collection method, which we refer to as "uniform randomization," assigns each farmer i to each of 91 call times, denoted j, with equal probability, so that $\mu{ij} = 1/91$ for all i and j.
-The second data collection
+The second data collection method, which we call a "targeted policy," is deterministic and depends on the observable characteristics of a farmer x_i .
+The targeted policy π is a mapping from farmer covariates x_i to treatment arms j.
+Thus, the probability that farmer i is allocated to call ment and the Abdul Latif Jameel Poverty Action Lab in partnership with an Indian state government, with support from the Bill & Melinda Gates Foundation.

-7We provide example advisory messages for two types of messages in Appendix A. One is an advisory message on pest management, and the other is an advisory message on basal fertilizer application for transplanting.
+9We provide example advisory messages for two types of messages in Appendix A. One is an advisory message on pest management, and the other is an advisory message on basal fertilizer application for transplanting.